awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

 ## Using the S3 console to set ACL permissions for an object<a name="set-object-permissions"></a>

+The console displays combined access grants for duplicate grantees\.
+To see the full list of ACLs, use the Amazon S3 REST API, AWS CLI, or AWS SDKs\.
 The following table shows the ACL permissions that you can configure for objects in the Amazon S3 console\.

 **Amazon S3 console ACL permissions for objects**